University of North Texas: Sustainability

-In 2005, UNT launched the first PhD program in Environmental Ethics in the world.
-Three years later, the university became the first large public university in Texas to sign the "American College and University President's Climate Commitment" (ACUPCC).
+In 2008, the university became the first large public university in Texas to sign the "American College and University President's Climate Commitment" (ACUPCC).
 As of September 2012, twenty-four of the 658 signatory institutions of higher learning were from Texas.
 Of those twenty-four, five were full undergraduate-graduate institutions (2 private, 3 public).
 Of those five, UNT was the largest.
 The objectives include achieving carbon neutrality by 2040 and ensuring that all new university buildings and facilities meet a minimum Leadership in Energy and Environmental Design (LEED) Silver rating by the U.S. Green Building Council The university continued to promote sustainability in 2017 when it purchased a year worth of renewable energy credits, to allow the University of North Texas to be powered by renewable energy.

 The Life Science Complex, built in 2011, became UNT's first LEED certified structure, earning a Gold rating.
 The Complex is a state-of-the-art research facility that houses the university's biochemistry, molecular biology, developmental physiology, genetics and plant sciences programs.
 The building features four climate-controlled rooftop greenhouses and one of the country's most sophisticated aquatics laboratories with more than 2,500 tanks.
-Also in 2011, Apogee Stadium, the -year-old football stadium, became the first newly built sports stadium in the nation to earn a Platinum LEED certification, the highest of four certifications.
+Also in 2011, DATCU Stadium, the -year-old football stadium, became the first newly built sports stadium in the nation to earn a Platinum LEED certification, the highest of four certifications.
 The facility features wind turbines, eco-friendly building materials, and native landscape architecture.

 The following year, The Princeton Review's Guide to 322 Green Colleges, 2012 Edition, listed UNT for the second consecutive year, citing its top 17-percent ranking among green-compliant universities nationwide under ACUPCC.
 The article stated that forty percent of the energy on campus is derived from renewable sources, and 43 percent of the buildings have undergone energy retrofits.
 The campus has posted strong numbers in recycling: since 2009, the university has recycled nearly 1,000 tons of waste materials.
 UNT offers graduate degrees in Environmental Science and Public Administration and Management.